CodingItWrong/codingitwrong.com/_drafts/ember-data-live-updates-with-rails.md

 This adds `id` as one of the fields allowed to be created.

 Try adding a new todo again.
 You'll see that only one instance of the todo appears in the first tab, and it still automatically shows up in the second tab as well.

+## Conclusion

+Live updates are a new way of thinking about data flow in your app, but the libraries we used allowed us to add them without too much code.
+We were able to get live updates working with the help of the `ActionCable.server.broadcast` method on the server and Ember Data's `pushPayload()` method on the client.
+We had an issue with duplicate records, and we solved it with UUIDs here—but other approaches would be possible if you want or need to do something different.